-Diagnosis in young children is often a two-stage process:
+Diagnosis in young children is often a two-stage process.

 Stage 1: General Developmental Screening During Well-Child Checkups

-This evaluation is with a team of doctors and other health professionals who are experienced in diagnosing ASD.
+This second evaluation is with a team of doctors and other health professionals who are experienced in diagnosing ASD.

 - A developmental pediatrician—a doctor who has special training in child development

 - A child psychologist and/or child psychiatrist—a doctor who has specialized training in brain development and behavior

 - A neuropsychologist—a doctor who focuses on evaluating, diagnosing, and treating neurological, medical, and neurodevelopmental disorders

 - A speech-language pathologist—a health professional who has special training in communication difficulties

 This second evaluation may assess:

 - Age-appropriate skills needed to complete daily activities independently, such as eating, dressing, and toileting